sanchittechnogeek/sanchittechnogeek.github.io/README.md

 ```
 Now it will show you something like 088c08u00c... with a commit message , time, date and with account info.

-Now everything is ready to be pushed to your github repository for Gh-pages
+>After you are done , now its time to push it to your gh-pages repository

 ### Pushing the files to your gh-pages repository